thewca/wca-regulations/wca-regulations_2012.md

 - D3) Starting the solve:
   - D3a) Competitor must place his feet onto the timer sensors.
   - D3b) Competitor must remove his feet from the timer sensors to start the solve.
-- D4) Ending the solve:
+- D4) Stopping the solve:
   - D4a) Competitor must stop the timer by placing his feet onto the timer sensors.